mwsundberg/mwsundberg.github.io/Resume.md

 Consisted of leading 40 team members through a six week season of building a robot from scratch including programming, fabrication, and electrical wiring.
 Continued through the month long competition season where the team competed at the District and Regional levels, then continued through to the World Championship.

 ### **Robotic Grasp Simulation Internship** (Summer 2016)
 Internship at Oregon State University (OSU) Robotics & Human Control Systems Lab with Dr. Cindy Grimm, 200+ hours.
-The internship consisted of self guided work developing a program in Matlab to effeciently model and fingerprint the ways that an object could slip out of a robotic grasp.
+The internship consisted of self guided work developing a program in Matlab to efficiently model and fingerprint the ways that an object could slip out of a robotic grasp.
 Unfortunately [the project](https://github.com/OSUrobotics/transformationLimitsMetric) was unfinished by the start of the school year and the end of my internship.

 ### **Eye Tracking Data Analysis Internship** (Summer 2015)
 Apprenticeships in Science and Engineering internship at OSU Robotics & Human Control Systems Lab with Dr. Ravi Balasubramanian.